AKloc/BookNotes/Technical/Designing Data-Intensive Applications.md

 		- Faults: when a single component deviates from spec.
 		- Failure: when the whole system stops providing the required service.
 		- It's better to tolerate faults than prevent them.
+		- Reliability is also concerned with reducing human errors by making the system simple to use, hiding the areas where people make the most mistakes, etc.
 	- Scalability
 	- Maintainability